-- Give three names of vehicles used on Mars to explore the surface of the planet.
-Pathfinder, Opportunity, Curiosity, or Spirit - 2.
-Which of these vehicles is the most recent one to go to Mars?
-Curiosity - 3.
-Why do people need Moon rovers when they are exploring the surface?
+1. Give three names of vehicles used on Mars to explore the surface of the planet.

-They need them so that they can cover greater distances.
-They also collect rock samples and so they need the rovers to carry the samples back to their spacecraft.
+2. Which of these vehicles is the most recent one to go to Mars?

+3. Why do people need Moon rovers when they are exploring the surface?